reddy1631/Assignment1_se/README.md

 # Name of the file:- srinandh.py
 # List of external file : NA
 # List of external file created by the program : NA
-# Name :- Srinandh Reddy
+# Name :- Srinandh Reddy gaddam , srinivasarao medisetti
-# Email address :- srinandhreddygadda@lewisu.edu
+# Email address :- srinandhreddygadda@lewisu.edu , srinivasmedisetti2806@gmail.com

 # WE CONVERTED THE PYTHON SCRIPT TO .EXE FILE.
 SINCE WE ARE USING A MAC AND WE ARE NEW TO THIS OS WE ARE UNABLE TO VERIFY THE .EXE FILE.
 # BUT OUR PYTHON SCRIPT IS RUNNING PERFECTLY.